platy/node-bacnet/README.md

 - To be low level, the commands will be fire-and-forget, the responses will come back through an event emitter - we haven't looked at the api for those yet.
 - We need to consider that nodejs runs native code in a thread pool and the c code is probably designed to be single threaded - so Nodejs's concurrency controls will probably be relevant.
+The io in bip.h is blocking, I imagine having a thread for sending outgoing messages and a thread listening for incoming messages.
+An alternative is to use libuv but that might invlove more changes than just writing a port as the callers of bip may require blocking
 - We will want some high load tests to detect memory leaks and incorrect threading.
 - It may be possible to test stuff on the loopback interface - in which case it would be useful if we can instantiate multiple devices on different ports.
 - Many of the files I've included in the build are probably not needed and can be removed to reduce install time
-- We may want to switch to a tag of the bacnet-stack instead of the random head ont he day I started the project
+- We may want to switch to a tag of the bacnet-stack instead of the random head on the day I started the project
+-

 ## Operations needed